 - Alimony and child support issues

 - Tax consequences of property division

-Therefore, it is critical to your outcome that you consult with an experienced attorney like Patricia L. Brown, who has the necessary experience with, and understanding of, Williamson and Travis County courts and judges.
-The firm also has a network of skilled and experienced resources in business valuation, property valuation, financial accounting, tax experts, financial forensics (to locate any "hidden" assets), and investment analysts.
-This network is very important to high asset divorces because they involved one or more of the following:
+Therefore, it is critical to your outcome that you consult with an experienced attorney like Patricia L. Brown, who has the necessary experience with, and understanding of, Williamson County and Travis County courts and judges.
+The firm also has a network of skilled and experienced resources in business valuation, property valuation, financial accounting, tax experts, financial forensics (to locate any “hidden” assets) and investment analysts.
+This network is very important to high-asset divorces because they involve one or more of the following:

-- Property ownership: High asset divorces may involve ownership of multiple properties beyond the homestead, such as vacation homes, ranches, farms, and/or investment or rental properties.
-These properties must be accurately valued and decisions made regarding their disposition.
+- Property ownership: High-asset divorces may involve ownership of multiple properties beyond the homestead, such as vacation homes, ranches, farms and/or investment on rental properties.
+These properties must be accurately valued, and decisions need to be made regarding their disposition.
 You will have our experience and our network of experts working on your behalf to insure a favorable outcome.

-- Division of debts: It is not unusual for high asset divorcing couples to have significant debt, not only the mortgage on their residence, but other properties, and debt incurred to leverage other investment opportunities.
+- Division of debts: It is not unusual for high-asset divorcing couples to have significant debt, not only the mortgage on their residence, but also other properties, and debt incurred to leverage other investment opportunities.
 How this debt is divided and how the taxes are handled can have a profound impact on a future favorable outcome for our client.